d18c7db/Gauntlet_FPGA/doc/readme.md

 ISIM testing now shows that removing the `/NXL` delay inside `SYNGEN` makes the sprites appear without having to force `LINK` register loading!!!
 So as suspected timing of the `/NXL` signal was at the root of the problem.

 Below is the initial screen at game startup from simulation.
-The reason the playfield on the left hand side looks a little different from MAME is because I forgot to initialize the playfield horizontal scroll register to 005 as MAME does, the the playfield is scrolled right 5 pixels compared to the MAME reference picture.
+The reason the playfield on the left hand side looks a little different from MAME is because I forgot to initialize the playfield horizontal scroll register to 005 as MAME does, so the playfield is scrolled right 5 pixels compared to the MAME reference picture.
 [![Simulation screen 1](images/SIM21.png)](images/SIM21.png)
 Same screen from MAME for reference.
 [![Reference screen 1](images/MAME02.png)](images/MAME02.png)